'We Are Not A Match': Robert Chapman Charged With Participating In Capitol Riot After Allegedly Boasting About It On Bumble Dating App

 The person Chapman was texting with snapped a screenshot of the exchange and gave it to the FBI.

-Investigators then reviewed footage of the riot and say they spotted Chapman in it.MORE NEWS: Caitlyn Jenner Announces Calif.
-Governor’s Run: ‘I’m In!’
+Investigators then reviewed footage of the riot and say they spotted Chapman in it.MORE NEWS: Mother Danezja Kilpatrick Charged With Murder After Twins Dallis And Dakota Bentley Found Dead In Queens Apartment

 Authorities announced his arrest Friday.